nekear/crrt/README.md

 ☑️ Integration and unit tests presence

-✅️ Database testing via H2 in-memory database and MySQL database (the latter for specific tests).
+✅️ DAO layer unit-testing via H2 in-memory database and MySQL database (the latter for specific tests)

 ☑️ Usage of Mockito framework